-Investment properties are revalued to fair value annually, by the directors with reference to the latest external valuation performed in March 2020 by CBRE Limited, using a discounted cash flow method, taking into account the quality of different income streams and their attractiveness to a potential acquirer.
+Investment properties are revalued to fair value annually, by the directors with reference to the latest external valuation performed in December 2020 by CBRE Limited, using a discounted cash flow method, taking into account the quality of different income streams and their attractiveness to a potential acquirer.

 Key inputs into the valuations were:

-- · Assignment fee and ground rental income based upon the most recent sales values achieved. - Discount rate of 7.5%. - Since the valuation date, the outbreak of the Novel Coronavirus (COVID-19), declared by the World Health Organisation as a "Global Pandemic" on the 11th of March has impacted global financial markets.
+- · Assignment fee and ground rental income based upon the most recent sales values achieved. - Discount rate of 9.0%.

+The outbreak of the Novel Coronavirus (COVID-19), declared by the World Health Organisation as a "Global Pandemic" on 11 March 2020 has impacted global financial markets.
 Given the unknown future impact that COVID-19 might have on the real estate market, CBRE Limited have recommended that the valuation of this property is kept under frequent review.

-Determine whether there are any indicators of impairment of the carrying value of work in progress.
-Professional judgement is applied in determining whether the carrying value of stock is in excess of the net realisable value.
+The directors have considered whether there are any indicators of impairment of the carrying value of work in progress, and professional judgement has been applied in determining whether the carrying value of stock is in excess of the net realisable value.
 Factors taken into consideration in reaching such a decision include the development potential, planning prospects and prevailing market conditions.